For a more meaningful life

 Areas of expertise

-As an existential therapist, I encounter a diversity of experiences along with a myriad of difficulties and challenges.
+As an existential psychotherapist, I encounter a diversity of experiences along with a myriad of difficulties and challenges.
 For your guidance, I made a list of the most common areas I have worked successfully in the past.

 Therapy can be helpful to explore the cause of your feelings and to help you develop better ways to respond to them.